AniketGupta25/hard-hat-care/README.md

 # Hard-Hat Care

 Hard Hat Care is a website intended to improve the mental health of construction workers by flagging employees with signs of depression.

 By using a model trained on the causes of depression in the workplace, Hard Hat Care will provide a strong probability of workers with depression.

 We featured a robust interactive website that enables employers to organize and examine the mental well-being of their employees.

+INTENDED USE CASE: Corporate officers can periodically leverage this tool to identify employees most at risk for depression and get them treatment.

-**PLEASE NOTE:** Hard-Hate Care is not intended  to diagnose depression
+**PLEASE NOTE:** Hard-Hate Care is not intended to diagnose depression.

 ## Hard hats are not enough :triangular_flag_on_post: